makism/makism/README.md

 🔭 [OrcID](orcid.org/0000-0003-1551-9940)<br/>
 📓 [Lifelong learning](https://github.com/makism/lifelong-learning)

-I you want a copy of my CV, drop me a line at avraam.marimpis@gmail.com ;)
+If you are interested in my CV, drop me a line at avraam.marimpis@gmail.com ;)